dingff/vite-plugin-react-mpa/README.md

    */
   template?: string;
   /**
-   * ID of the node to be mounted during page rendering, default is 'root' */ mountElementId?: string;
+   * ID of the node to be mounted during page rendering.
+   * @default 'root'
+   */
+  mountElementId?: string;
   /**